dtraytel/Bindings-as-BNFs/README.md

 ### Organization

-The formalization is organized in the following theory files:
+The formalization of the abstract theory is organized in the following theory
+files:

 1. ```Prelim.thy``` and ```Card_Prelim.thy```:
   Background libraries for various auxiliary notions and theorems.